“Jewels of the West Coast, The Golden Outback and Pilbara”

 The seagrass meadows in the warm saline bays are the largest in the world and support a huge population of dugong, along with a variety of other marine life.

-A short drive later we arrive at the famous Monkey Mia Resort where we will stay for the next two nights.
+Tonight we stay at the famous Monkey Mia Resort for our first of two nights.

 Monkey Mia Resort – Ensuited Hotel Room (B,L,D)